-During a recent trip to my small hometown, I took my kids to visit some of our families grave sites at the local cemetery.
-I know it may seem an odd destination for an outing.
-I have always been intrigued by cemeteries, where the rows of headstones hold vast stories and history.
-I was surprised to find the kids were equally interested.
+During a recent trip to my small hometown, I took my kids to visit some of our family’s grave sites at the local cemetery.
+It may seem an odd destination for an outing, but I have always been intrigued by cemeteries.
+Rows of headstones hold vast stories and history.
+To my surprise, my kids were equally interested.

 Here are a few suggested steps to plan and perform a stone rubbing field trip: